 Clicking the Submit button caused the window call to return.
-The call to Popup resulted in this dialog box.
+The call to Popup resulted in this window.

 Note, button value can be None.
 The value for button will be the text that is displayed on the button element when it was created.
 If the user closed the window using something other than a button, then button will be None.
+It is vitally important that your code contain the proper checks for None.
+Always give your users a way out of the window.
+Otherwise you'll end up with windows that never properly close.

-You can see in the Popup that the values returned are a list.
+You can see in the results Popup window that the values returned are a list.
 Each input field in the window generates one item in the return values list.
 All input fields return a string except for Check Boxes and Radio Buttons.
 These return bool.